urish/firebase-server/README.md

 ### Command Line Interface

 This package installs a CLI script called `firebase-server`.
 It can be installed locally or globally.
 If installed locally, use the following path to start the server: `./node_modules/.bin/firebase-server`

-The following command will
-start a firebase server on port 5555:
+The following command will start a firebase server on port 5555:

 	firebase-server -p 5555

+... and with a specified bind IP address:

+	firebase-server -p 5555 -a 0.0.0.0

 To bootstrap the server with some data you can use the `-d,--data` or the `-f,--file` option.
 _Note: The file option will override the data option._